 5. Outcome-Focused Reporting

-Nonprofits often report to funders, government agencies, or grant programs.
+Community health programs often report to funders, government agencies, or grant programs.
 CCC tools must provide impact metrics and health outcome tracking.

-After 6 months, the program saw :
+After six months, the program saw :